milanbojovic/gamecraft-account-service/README.md

 - `POST /api/users/register`: Register a new user.
 - `POST /api/users/login`: Authenticate a user and return a JWT token.
+- `GET /api/users`: Get a list of all users.

 ## Testing